Koenkk/zigbee2mqtt.io/docs/devices/DJT11LM.md

 * `vibration_timeout`: Time in seconds after which vibration is cleared after detecting it (default 90 seconds).
 The value must be a number with a minimum value of `0`

+* `x_calibration`: Calibrates the x value (absolute offset), takes into effect on next report of device.
+The value must be a number.

+* `y_calibration`: Calibrates the y value (absolute offset), takes into effect on next report of device.
+The value must be a number.

+* `z_calibration`: Calibrates the z value (absolute offset), takes into effect on next report of device.
+The value must be a number.

 ## Exposes